ncatlab/nlab-content/pages/8/3/2/0/238/content.md

 * [[Urs Schreiber|Urs]]

+  * added details (definition and theorems) to [[category of fibrant objects]]

   * restructured the index page [[mathematics]] slightly and tried to complete the lists of keywords at [[foundations and logic]].
 Can I suggest that everybody who creates a new entry considers adding a link to that entry, if appropriate, to the lists of "related entries" at one of the big index pages?
-I am thinking it would be good to give readers a chance to browse our material and get an impression for what is there and what not (yet).
+I am thinking it would be good to give readers a chance to browse our material by topic and get an impression for what is there and what not (yet).

+  * added references to [[Timothy Porter]] and Cordier at [[homotopy coherent category theory]]

   * Expanded slightly on [[Timothy Porter]]'s entry on [[simplicially enriched category]].